mozilla/ichnaea/docs/rate_control.rst

    :align: center
    :alt: A backlog builds up from 6 AM to 3 PM, takes nearly 3 hours to clear, and starts building again.

-If API usage increases, the backend will be unable to recover in a full 24 hour cycle, leading to slower service and eventually data loss.
+If traffic is steadily increasing over weeks and months, eventually the backend will be unable to recover in a full 24 hour cycle, leading to slower service and eventually data loss.

 Ichnaea has rate controls that can be used to sample incoming data, and reduce the observations that need to be processed by the backend.

 Rate Control by API Key
 =======================
-There are two rate controls that are applied by API key, in the `api_key` database table:
+There are two rate controls that are applied by API key, in the ``api_key`` database table:

 * ``store_sample_locate`` (0 - 100) - The percent of locate API calls that are